 Tell us about yourself

-I graduated in law in 1998 and from the beginning it was clear to me that I wanted to specialise in labour law;
+I graduated in Law in 1998 and, from the very beginning of my career, I knew I wanted to specialize in employment law.

 How do you think these last few years have influenced the way you work?

-The year 2020 meant, without any doubt, a change in the way of understanding labour relations.
-It was clear that another way of working was possible and at Baker Tilly, with our teleworking policies, we are a clear example that efficiency is not achieved with the presence but with the commitment of all its members;
+The year 2020 undoubtedly marked a turning point in how employment relationships are understood.
+It became clear that new ways of working were possible and, at Baker Tilly, our remote working policies are a clear example that efficiency is not driven by physical presence, but by the commitment of our people.

 What do you value most about your day-to-day life and being part of Baker Tilly?